 Stolen account information has proven to be far more valuable to fraudsters than stolen credit card data: It can hold its value on the dark web for over a month, while the value of stolen credit card numbers declines from $5 to pennies in just two weeks.
 But customers aren’t the only victims of account takeover.
 Here are just a few ways that account takeover negatively affects online merchants.

 Concerned that any transaction could be fraudulent, many merchants take the approach of denying every suspicious transaction in an attempt to protect revenue.
+They often use general filters and rules that automatically decline transactions based on address mismatches, transaction amount and other factors that may not necessarily be fraud.
 Unfortunately, this effort generally ends up rejecting legitimate customers and losing the value of future transactions.
-In fact, 32% of customers experiencing a false decline choose to never return to that merchant.
+In our most recent Consumer Attitudes reports, we found that 40% of customers experiencing a false decline choose to never return to that merchant.

-While credit card holders are absolved of financial liability when their cards are used fraudulently, e-commerce merchants aren’t so lucky.
-They have no recourse for recouping lost product, revenue, and the fees and losses associated with chargebacks.
+While credit cardholders are absolved of financial liability when their cards are used fraudulently, ecommerce merchants aren’t so lucky.
+They have no recourse for recouping lost products, revenue, and the fees and losses associated with chargebacks.

-To try to filter out fraudulent transactions, some merchants may add security features like employing two-factor authentication or requiring the re-entry of credit card numbers.
-While these measures increase the likelihood that customers are who they say they are, they add enough friction to the checkout process to potentially dissuade customers from making a purchase.
+To filter out fraudulent transactions, some merchants may add security features like two-factor authentication or requiring re-entry of credit card numbers.
+While these measures increase the likelihood that customers are who they say they are, they also add enough friction to the checkout process to potentially dissuade customers from making a purchase.

-If an e-commerce merchant is the victim of a data breach and sensitive customer information is stolen, customers are less likely to trust the merchant in the future with their sensitive personal information.
-And honest customers who have their transactions declined are often vocal about their displeasure, telling an average of 16 people about their negative experiences.
+If an ecommerce merchant is the victim of a data breach and sensitive customer information is stolen, customers are less likely to trust the merchant in the future with their sensitive personal information.
+And honest customers who have their transactions declined are often vocal about their displeasure, taking to social media to share their negative experiences.

-How Merchants Can Protect Customers From Falling Victim
+How Businesses Can Protect Customers From Falling Victim

 - Change passwords regularly, and not use the same user name and password for every account.